sayitfast/MountWizzard3/wishlist.md

       file on disk, instead of expiring files that are out of date and replacing them with newly downloaded copies.

-- time scale: make it global at package level for mount: https://stackoverflow.com/questions/1977362/how-to-create-module-wide-variables-in-python in dispatcher: ts = skyfield.api.load.timescale() using it locally with global statement global variables in separate module for all. has to be imported from all.

 Problems: